top of page

 Table of content

-Taxes can be a major headache for any business owner.
-But Georgia aims to change that.
-It offers a tax system focused on simplicity and attracting foreign businesses.
-Yes, Georgia stands out with one of the lowest tax rates in the world and is the go-to destination for businesses to optimize their taxes
+Taxes can be a major concern for any business owner.
+However, Georgia aims to alleviate this burden with a tax system that emphasizes simplicity and actively attracts foreign businesses.
+Georgia boasts some of the lowest tax rates globally, making it a prime destination for enterprises looking to optimize their taxes

 This guide from Gegidze will break down the details of the Georgian tax landscape step by step.